 Yes.
 The Millennium scholarship can be used for late start courses as long as they are not remedial (courses numbered below 100) or workforce development courses.
 However, depending upon when you register, your award may need to be increased after it is initially made.
 If you sign up for a late start class after the semester has begun, please contact our office at 775-673-7072 and ask for the Millennium Coordinator in order to avoid delays in the processing of the Millennium scholarship.

-The Millennium Scholarship covers $40.00 per credit at TMCC, which does not cover tuition and fees in full.
-The current TMCC tuition and fees schedule is available online.
+The Millennium Scholarship covers $40 per credit at TMCC, which does not cover tuition and fees in full.
 If another funding source pays your tuition at TMCC, the Millennium Scholarship may be used to pay for other educational expenses.
 In this case, you would receive a refund from TMCC for the value of your Millennium Scholarship award.

 No. The Millennium Scholarship will not cover workforce development and continuing education courses or remedial courses (courses numbered below 100).
 If you have questions regarding a specific course, please contact us.